The Dragon that Ate the Sun

 Level 3.
 Women who have studied secondary education, seeking to improve their level of French.

-This year the course begins at the beginning of November and during October the coordinator, Fina Hernández, and the teacher, Nyassi, have been contacting the women who in the previous course attended the lectures and trying to contact new students for this course, seeing the necessary resources and organizing everything so that it is ready when the women from Oussouye arrive.
+This year the course begins at the beginning of November and during October the coordinator, Fina Hernández, and the teacher, Nyassi, have been contacting the women who were in the previous course who attended the lectures and trying to contact new students for this course, seeing the necessary resources and organizing everything so that it is ready when the women from Oussouye arrive.

 We are currently collaborating with the reading club run by Fina Gordillo, one of our favourite "bad companies", at the Oussouye library.
 We bought the books that she proposes from the Reno bookstore, which is also collaborating with the project.
 The books are always from African authors and we send them to Fina through volunteers who travel to Senegal during the year.